Sherwin Williams Alabaster: A warm white paint colour & SO MUCH MORE!

 If you’re painting your trim and cabinets then ABSOLUTELY – keep them the same.
 Otherwise, you risk one white highlighting the undertones of the other, causing one to look dirtier/warmer/cooler in comparison.

-SW Alabaster on the trim and cabinets with BM Gray Owl walls
+SW Alabaster on the trim and cabinets with Benjamin Moore Gray Owl walls

 If you want white walls and are using Alabaster on the cabinets, I HIGHLY recommend using Alabaster on the walls as well and just letting the change in SHEEN do the work for you.